Award Winning Cancer Care

 Our Oncology Services

 The medical oncologists on staff at Cayuga Medical Center completed their oncology fellowship training at three of the country’s top universities (University of Massachusetts, Duke University, and Columbia University) and are board certified in oncology and internal medicine.
-They collaborate regularly with colleagues at several national cancer research institutes and are on the teaching faculty of the Roswell Park Cancer Institute, one of the nation’s leading cancer treatment and research centers.
+They collaborate regularly with colleagues at several national cancer research institutes.

 Our experienced team of cancer physicians and nurses provides the newest treatment protocols in chemotherapy, immunotherapy, and hormone therapy for cancer patients, including participation in clinical trials.
 We have two sites for chemotherapy.
 Cancer patients undergo chemotherapy in a beautiful, comfortable outpatient suite at Cayuga Hematology Oncology Associates, overlooking Cayuga Lake and directly adjacent to Cayuga Medical Center and on the east side of Cayuga Lake at Convenient Care at Ithaca.